How to stay cool while scuba diving in the summer!

 Stay In The Shade

-With our without (but especially with) a wetsuit on, try and get out of the sun.
+With our without (but especially with) a wetsuit on, try and get out of the sun to prevent overheating.

-The difference in temperature between sun and shade can be many degrees, so finding a breezy, shady spot to gear up is definitely preferable.
+The difference in temperature between sun and shade can swing many degrees, so finding a breezy, shady spot to gear up is definitely preferable.
+In a black suit, standing in the sun, the likelihood of overheating while diving increases.

-Taking a few precautions can go a long way with preventing hyperthermia.
+Taking a few precautions can go a long way toward preventing hyperthermia.

 But if it does set in, you need to act quickly.